AndreaPepe/fastjsonTesting/README.md

 # fastjsonTesting
-Repository for college project about software testing of some Java classes of the open-source Apache FastJson project (v 1.2.79))
+Repository for college project about software testing of some Java classes of the open-source Alibaba FastJson project (v 1.2.79))